Skip to main content

 Applicants who have successfully completed a BDA accredited course for ATS within the last three years, and hold Qualified Teacher Status, or Qualified to Teach in the Lifelong Learning Sector, can apply.

-Applicants must have a minimum of two years (1,900 hours) relevant professional experience teaching/supporting learners up to, and including, 18 years of age.
-This may be a full-time or part-time posts.
+Applicants must have a minimum of two years (1,900 hours) relevant professional experience teaching/supporting learners up to, and including, 18 years of age in a school setting.
+This may be a full-time or part-time post.

 How to apply for ATS

-To apply for ATS you will need to start your online application via the application box on the right of this page
+To apply for ATS you will need to start your online application via the professional membership page:

 Courses accredited for ATS